MichaelCurrin/coding-blog/my_projects.md

 ---
 title: My Projects
 layout: page
+permalink: /my_projects/
 ---

-This page highlights some my [Github repos](https://github.com/MichaelCurrin?tab=repositories) which I would like to draw attention to.
-Either for other developers to use or learn from, or for anyone interest in using the service provided by the repo (in some cases, freely available and online).
+This page highlights some of my [Github repos](https://github.com/MichaelCurrin?tab=repositories) which I would like to share.
+Either for other developers to use or learn from, or for anyone interested in using the service provided by the project (in some cases, freely available online).

 I cover the reasons I created the repos and a summary of learnings and challenges I found while working on them.